 The Result – Basement Remodel from Concrete to Complete

 After almost an entire year our cold concrete basement is a cozy family hang out.
 Hubby fought me on the bold colorful area rugs too.
 The basement before and after is drastically different and we couldn’t be happier.

 The kids have their own play area to make a mess.

 New stairwell finished and stained.
 I promise we did finish off that ledge that is still exposed in the photo.

 The finished bathroom.

 Years later this is still a cozy area for us to hang out.
 There are a few more toys and a few less bottles of wine.
-That’s not exactly true, I restock that as often as possible. 😛 Oh, and in the end, even hubby agreed that all of my color choices worked together perfectly.
+That’s not exactly true, I restock that as often as possible. 😛 Oh, and in the end, even hubby agreed that all of my color choices for the basement makeover worked together perfectly.
 I think that may be why he didn’t fight so hard on my design decisions once we got to the living room makeover.

 I’ll be sharing this post at these fabulous link parties.